evs-dev/EnderDragonTweaks/README.md

 ### Features

+- Change Dragon health and damage to players
+    - Enhance the Dragon by customising its health and the damage it outputs, providing a greater (or lesser) challenge for players
 - Shared XP drop
-    - The same number of experience points is given to every player in the End when the Dragon is defeated
+    - Share experience levels/points equally between players or reward only the Dragon killer when the Dragon is defeated
 - Decorative XP orbs
     - XP orbs with no value are spawned above every player in the End to add excitement to the defeat
 - Respawn Dragon Egg